marciprescott/gemini/README.md

 Set Environment Variable:

 There are two main approaches to set the API key securely:
-Environment variables: This is the recommended approach.
+Environment variables: This is the  RECOMMENDED APPROACH.
 Store the API key in an environment variable named GOOGLE_API_KEY.
 You can set environment variables differently depending on your operating system:

 Linux/macOS:
 Bash